MarianaES/MarianaES/README.md

 ## About Me

-🔭 I’m currently working on Cretia which is an all-in-one business platform.
+🔭 I’m currently working on Chunker.
 <br />

 🌱 I’m currently learning a lot, since I started working each assigned task has meant learning new things.